 We do not currently believe there is a reasonable likelihood that there will be a material change in estimates or assumptions used to test goodwill and other intangible assets for impairment losses.
-A decrease of 1% in our terminal growth rate or an increase of 1% in our discount rate would still result in a fair value calculation exceeding our book value for the reporting units that did not record a goodwill impairment charge in 2010.
-Additionally, a 10% decrease in the fair value of these reporting units also would not have resulted in an impairment of goodwill.
-However, if actual results are not consistent with our estimates or assumptions, we may be exposed to an impairment charge that could be material
+However, if actual results are not consistent with our estimates or assumptions, we may be exposed to an impairment charge that could be material.